A Novel Framework for Uncertainty-Driven Adaptive Exploration: The ADEU framework

-Figure~\ref{fig:exploration_rate} (top figure) shows both the actual policy $\pi(s)$ and the action selected from the ADEU agent (so, using Equation~\ref{eq:adeu}) during a single episode in our Frozen Lake environment.
-In addition, the bottom figure shows the value of $g(f(s))$ during the same episode.
-As expected, at the beginning of the episode $g(f(s))$ outputs low values since the agent visits states that it is certain about.
-Hence, the action selected by the ADEU agent coincides with the one dictated by $\pi(s)$.
+Figure~\ref{fig:exploration_rate} (top subfigure) shows both the actual policy $\pi(s)$ and the action selected from the ADEU agent (so, using Equation~\ref{eq:adeu}) during a single episode in our Frozen Lake environment.
+In addition, the bottom subfigure shows the value of $g(f(s))$ during the same episode.
+As expected, at the beginning of the episode, $g(f(s))$ outputs low values since the agent visits states that it is certain about.
+Hence, the action selected by the ADEU agent coincides with that dictated by $\pi(s)$.
 As the agent visits states with high uncertainty, it does not trust its so far learned policy and starts exploring them.
-That is, the action selected by ADEU and the policy $\pi(s)$ differ at the end of the episode, since $g(f(s))$ increases.
-We should also note that the action suggested by $\pi(s)$ in the later timesteps of the episode is not the ideal one.
-However, the action sampled for the exploration strategy was the correct one, allowing the agent to ``survive'' for more timesteps and gain useful experience.
-Thus, indeed, the exploration phase should have begun at the later timesteps; had it started earlier, the agent would not have ``survived'' to extend the known optimal policy for the early timesteps to the later ones.
+As of that, the action selected by ADEU and the policy $\pi(s)$ differ at the end of the episode, since $g(f(s))$ increases.
+Note also that the action suggested by $\pi(s)$ in the later timesteps of the episode is not correct.
+However, the action sampled for exploration was the correct one, allowing the agent to ``survive'' for more timesteps and {\em gain useful experience}.
+Thus, indeed, the exploration phase should have begun at the later timesteps; had it started earlier, the agent would not have ``survived'' to extend the known optimal policy. \footnote{We expect the same behaviour in more difficult multi-dimensional domains such as the ones described in Section~\ref{sec:experiments}.
+However, we cannot create a figure similar to Figure~\ref{fig:exploration_rate} for those, since both $\pi(s), a \in \R^n$, where $n>2$.}